The Rose & Daffodil

 These fixed-choice prompts help to us understand key constituencies, types of engagement, and areas of focus.
 You will not need to craft your own custom response.

-Constituent Focus: Does your work focus exclusively and specifically on any of the following demographic communities or groups?
+• Prioritized Constituents: Is your organization currently built or designed to support any of the following constituent communities or groups?
 Options include communities such as BIPOC, Queer, Immigrant, Elderly, and more.

 Leadership & Governance: Complete on behalf of Foundation